-1.2.4 Prior Studies and Recommendations Before the I-15 EIS process was initiated, many transportation planning studies had been conducted for I-15 or adjacent transportation facilities.
-The 15 studies that are most relevant to this EIS are summarized in Section A.2 of Appendix A, Purpose and Need Chapter Supplemental Information.
+1.2.4 Prior Studies and Recommendations

+Before the I-15 EIS process was initiated, many transportation planning studies had been conducted for I-15 or adjacent transportation facilities.
+The 15 studies that are most relevant to this EIS are summarized in Section 1A.2 of Appendix 1A, Purpose and Need Chapter Supplemental Information.

 UDOT considered these studies as it developed the purpose of and need for the I-15 project.
-The relevant prior studies identified needs and potential solutions for the I-15 mainline, I-15 interchanges, the arterial streets that access or cross I-15, the bicycle and pedestrian network, FrontRunner, and system-to-system connections for the West Davis Corridor and for I-215.
-These studies document existing and future travel demand between Davis and Salt Lake Counties and the need for a multifaceted solution to support future travel demand.
-The supporting document Mobility Memorandum for the I-15 Environmental Impact Statement from Farmington to Salt Lake City on the project website (https://i15eis.udot.utah.gov) includes more detailed information on bicycle and pedestrian mobility and facility characteristics at each location.
+The relevant prior studies identified needs and potential solutions for the I-15 mainline, the I-15 interchanges, the arterial streets that access or cross I-15, the bicycle and pedestrian network, FrontRunner, and system-to-system connections for the West Davis Corridor and for I-215.
+These studies document existing and future travel demand between Davis and Salt Lake Counties and the need for a

 What is a system-to-system interchange?

 A system-to-system interchange is an interchange that connects freeway facilities with direct-connect ramps.

 What is a mainline?